Tri Area Warriors Volleyball Club (the "Corporation")

 Definition In this by-law and all other by-laws of the Corporation, unless the context otherwise requires:

 In the interpretation of this by-law, words in the singular include the plural and vice-versa, words in one gender include all genders, and "person" includes an individual, body corporate, partnership, trust and unincorporated organization.
 Other than as specified above, words and expressions defined in the Act have the same meanings when used in these by-laws.

 Execution of Documents

-Deeds, transfers, assignments, contracts, obligations and other instruments in writing requiring execution by the Corporation may be signed by any two (2) of its officers or directors.
-Any person authorized to sign any document may affix the corporate seal (if any) to the document.
-Any signing officer may certify a copy of any instrument, resolution, by-law or other document of the Corporation to be a true copy thereof.
+Deeds, transfers, assignments, contracts, obligations and other instruments in writing requiring execution by the Corporation may be signed by any two (2) of its officers upon authorization of the Board.
+Any two (2) as above, officers may certify a copy of any instrument, resolution, by-law or other document of the Corporation to be a true copy thereof.

 The financial fiscal year of the Corporation shall be September 1st - August 31st, unless otherwise determined by the Board.

 The banking business of the Corporation shall be transacted at such bank, trust company or other firm or corporation carrying on a banking business in Canada or elsewhere as the board of directors may designate, appoint or authorize from time to time by resolution.
 The banking business or any part of it shall be transacted by an officer or officers of the Corporation and/or other persons as the board of directors may by resolution from time to time designate, direct or authorize.

 The directors of the Corporation may, without authorization of the members, but upon authorization of the Board,